thin-edge/thin-edge.io/docs/src/references/synchronize-daemons.md

 -   This will be a hard-coded dependency of the name of the plugin and can’t be updated on the fly if someone wants to change the name of the daemon or wants to add a new daemon.

     ## Proposal 2:  Introduce an `init message` mechanism

+    ```admonish note
+    Pre-condition for this proposal is that the `plugins` must be `cloud-agnostic` and the mappers will be `cloud-specific`.
+    The plugins will be grouped based on the roles they perform.
+For example, software-management, device-restart, config-management, log-management, firmware-management,.etc.
+    ```

-Make all the tedge components publish a `retained init` message describing their role (software management, config management, etc) and other details specific to that role.
+    The tedge plugins must publish a `retained init` message describing their role (software-management, config management, etc) and other details specific to that role.

     The proposed topic will be `tedge/<device-id>/init/<cloud>`.
-Here `<cloud>` could be c8y, azure, aws, etc
+    Here `<cloud>` component is `optional` and could be c8y, azure, aws, etc

-The message template is {Operation_name: <content>, Operation_name:<content>, Config_types: type1..typen}.
+    The message template is {Operation_name: <content>, Operation_name:<content>, Configs: type1..typen}.
     Here `Operation_name` is the name of the operation to be published to the cloud and the `content` is the content of the operation file, if any.
-Here `Config_types` is the configuration types that are supported by that particular daemon.
+    Here `Configs` is the other configuration information that is to be passed to the cloud.
+    For Example, in case of `log-plugin` the `Configs` is log types that are supporeted.

     Example 1:
     - When the tedge-mapper-c8y is started, it will subscribe to `tedge/<device-id>/init/#` topic
-- When tedge-agent is started, it will publish `{}` an empty `init` message on to `tedge/init/c8y/tedge-agent`
+    - When tedge-agent is started, it will publish supported operations (software-management, device-restart) as part of `init` message on to `tedge/<device-id>/init` topic.
-- Now the mapper picks up this message and creates the `c8y_Restart, c8y_SoftwareUpdat` supported operations file in `/etc/tedge/operations/c8y`.
+    - Now the c8y-mapper picks up this message and creates the `c8y_Restart, c8y_SoftwareUpdate` supported operations file in `/etc/tedge/operations/c8y`.
-- Mapper sends the updated supported operations list to the c8y cloud.
+    - Mapper sends the updated supported operations list (c8y_Restart, c8y_SoftwareUpdate) to the c8y cloud.
     - Also, now that the tedge-agent is up and running, the tedge-mapper-c8y will publish the request to get the software list on `tedge/commands/req/software/list`.
     - Now the tedge-agent processes this request and sends the software list to the mapper, once the mapper gets the response it will forward it to the c8y cloud.
+    - Now onwards, when the operation request comes for the tedge-agent, if the operation present in the mapper's operation list, then it can forward the operation.

     Example 2,
-- When tedge-mapper-c8y is started, it will subscribe to `tedge/<device-id>/init/#` topic
+    - When tedge-mapper-c8y is started, it will subscribe to `tedge/<device-id>/init` topic
-- When c8y-log-plugin is started, it will publish {"LogfileRequest":"", "LogTypes": "software-management, mosquitto-log"} on to `tedge/thin-edge/init` topic
+    - When c8y-log-plugin is started, it will publish {"LogfileRequest":"", "Configs": "LogTypes": {"software-management, mosquitto-log"}} on to `tedge/thin-edge/init` topic
     - Now the mapper picks up this message and creates the c8y_LogfileRequest operation file in `/etc/tedge/operations/c8y`.
-- Also, the mapper creates the `c8y-log-plugin.toml` file, which contains the `supported log types` in `/etc/tedge/c8y`.
     - Mapper sends the updated supported operations list to the c8y cloud.
 Also, it sends the supported `log types`(118,software-management, mosquitto-log) to the c8y cloud.
+    - When there is change in the `log types` the plugin must inform the new list to the mapper through the `init` topic, so that the supported logs types are reflected in the cloud side.

     > Note: The mapper can also subscribe to cloud-specific init topics like `tedge/<device-id>/init/c8y`, to get a init message from a cloud-specific plugin, that does not belong to any of the generic operations categories.
 For example, any custom operation plugin in case of c8y cloud.

     Pros:
     -   This will remove the file system dependency when the daemons want to create the supported operation files on the tedge-mapper-c8y file system.
     -	No dependency on mapper, no hard-coded list of plugins
     -	Very much cloud agnostic because the plugins are categorized based on roles not cloud-specific.
      For example, the `log` plugin can be used by c8y, azure, aws, etc.
      Based on the mapper type, the operations will be created in those specific directories and the supported operations list will be forwarded to the particular cloud.

     Cons:
     -   Need one more topic, and one more message format, which might be challenging to maintain.

 # Shutting down or removing the plugin permanently